sguox002/leetcode/greedy/greedy.md

     }
 ```
 greedy choice:
-when current price>previous price+fee, perform a transaction, is this a safe move?
+when current price>previous price+fee, perform a transaction, is this a safe move?</br>
-a<b<c<d, and b>a+fee, d>c+fee, then b-a-fee+d-c-fee ==? d-a-fee not really. so this approach is incorrect.
+a<b<c<d, and b>a+fee, d>c+fee, then b-a-fee+d-c-fee ==? d-a-fee not really. so this approach is incorrect.</br>
-for example fee is 1, 4,6,8,10, we get 3 using first approach, 5 for 2nd approach.
+for example fee is 1, 4,6,8,10, we get 3 using first approach, 5 for 2nd approach.</br>
 we buy at 4, sell at 6 (equiv sell at 5), buy at 6 sell at 8 (equiv sell at 7).
-In this case we cannot start a new transaction.
+In this case we cannot start a new transaction.</br>
-for example 4,6,3,8. buy at 4 sell at 6, profit is 1, buy at 3 sell at 8, profit is 4, total profit is 5.
+for example 4,6,3,8. buy at 4 sell at 6, profit is 1, buy at 3 sell at 8, profit is 4, total profit is 5. </br>
-for example 4,6,5,8. buy at 4 sell at 6, profit is 1, buy at 5 sell at 8, profit is 2, total profit is 3.
+for example 4,6,5,8. buy at 4 sell at 6, profit is 1, buy at 5 sell at 8, profit is 2, total profit is 3. </br>
-so what is the safe move?
+so what is the safe move?</br>
 we shall tolerate some variation, only when price[i]<price[i-1]-fee we can sell at i-1 and buy at i. (i.e the dip shall be deep enough to cover the transaction fee, otherwise it is not worthful).
+Once we start a transaction, we reduce the problem into a smaller subproblem with the new minimum, which is a typical greedy approach.</br>

 ```cpp
     int maxProfit(vector<int>& prices, int fee) {
         //greedy solution